 Voice For Liberty

-For the Wichita metropolitan area in May 2019, the labor force is up, the number of unemployed persons is up, the unemployment rate is unchanged, and the number of people working is up when compared to the same month one year ago.
-Seasonal data shows declines in labor force and jobs from April.
+For the Wichita metropolitan area in November 2019, the labor force is up, the number of unemployed persons is down, the unemployment rate is down, and the number of people working is up when compared to the same month one year ago.
+Seasonal data shows small increases in labor force and jobs from October.

-For the first quarter of 2019, the rate of personal income growth in Kansas was less than the national rate, although better than the Plains states.
+For the third quarter of 2019, the rate of personal income growth in Kansas was near the top of the states, but behind the nation in year-over-year growth.

 The number of jobs in downtown Wichita rose sharply in 2017.

 Wichita should consider discarding the water plant contract in order to salvage its reputation and respect for process.

 For the Wichita metropolitan area in October 2019, the labor force is up, the number of unemployed persons is down, the unemployment rate is down, and the number of people working is up when compared to the same month one year ago.
 Seasonal data shows small increases in labor force and jobs from September.